 The fastest, easiest, and probably safest way to donate is to follow the link to PayPal by clicking on the button below:

-Remember our e-mail email@example.com (center for literate values president)--in case of complications: occasionally, donors report that they are prompted to type in in when using PayPal.
+Remember our e-mail address–email@example.com (center for literate values president)–in case of complications: occasionally, donors are prompted to type in this address when using PayPal.

 If you prefer to send a check or money order, please make it out to The Center for Literate Values or to John Harris (NOT to Praesidium).
 Address the envelope, likewise, either to The Center for Literate Values or to John Harris, President, and post to: